whocansavemyhair/web/research.md

 ---
 layout: single
 permalink: /research/
-title: ""
+title: "Research"
 author_profile: false
 sidebar: false
 classes: wide
 ---

-We focus on interdisciplinary research at the intersection of **[computation models and systems]** in the areas of transportation and public health.
+We focus on interdisciplinary research at the intersection of **computation models and systems** in the areas of transportation and public health.
 Our goal is to develop innovative solutions that address real-world challenges.

 ---